deuxfleurs-org/garage/README.md

 Our main use case is to provide a distributed storage layer for small-scale self hosted services such as [Deuxfleurs](https://deuxfleurs.fr).

+Check our [compatibility page](doc/Compatibility.md) to view details of the S3 API compatibility.

 ## Development

 We propose the following quickstart to setup a full dev. environment as quickly as possible: